 Melanoma.
 The deepest layer of the epidermis contains scattered cells called melanocytes.
 These cells make the melanin that gives skin color.
 Melanoma starts in melanocytes.
 It is the most serious type of skin cancer.
 This type of cancer sometimes occurs on the surface of the penis.
 Learn more about melanoma.

 Sarcoma.
 About 1% of penile cancers are sarcomas.
 Sarcomas develop in the tissues that support and connect the body, such as blood vessels, muscle, and fat.
 Learn more about sarcoma.

 This section covers cancer that begins in or on the penis.
 Learn about cancer that starts in the testicles in a separate section of this website.

 The next section in this guide is Statistics.
-It helps explain the number of men who are diagnosed with this disease and general survival rates.
-You may use the menu to choose a different section to read in this guide.
+It helps explain the number of people who are diagnosed with penile cancer and general survival rates.
+Use the menu to choose a different section to read in this guide.